shreeshailaya/C-DAC-Notes/Python Django/Readme.md

     return render(request, "utilityTemp/create_view.html", {'form': form, 'success': success})

 ```
+#### Customization of Django Forms(Applying css/js)
+- When you `runserver` every form will converted into a html page so you can use that html tags to customized the form

 ## Class Based Views
 - At its core, a class-based view allows you to respond to different HTTP request methods with different class instance methods, instead of with conditionally branching code inside a single view function.